Testing mean and variance by e-processes: Testing the null hypotheses

 For either the e-GREE or the e-mixture method, we fix $\alpha\in (0,1)$ and reject the null hypothesis if the e-process $M$ goes beyond $1/\alpha$, that is, when $M_t \ge 1/\alpha$ for the first time.
-If we are only interested in testing with a fixed finite number $n$ data points, then this is equivalent to using $ \max_{t\in [n]}M_t$.
-The type-I error control is guaranteed by Ville's inequality (\cite{V39}) as $\p(\max_{t\in [n]}M_t\ge 1/\alpha)\le \alpha$ for any positive integer $n$.
+The Type-I error control is guaranteed by Ville's inequality (\cite{V39}) as $\p(\sup_{t\in [n]}M_t\ge 1/\alpha)\le \alpha$, because any e-process is almost surely upper bounded by nonnegative supermartingales with initial value one; see \cite{RRLK20}.

 The result below clarifies consistency of the e-GREE method in the most idealistic setting.

 \begin{proposition} Suppose that data are iid and generated from an alternative probability $Q$.
 The e-GREE method has asymptotic power approaching $1$ as $n\to \infty$, that is, $Q(\sup_{t\in [n]}M_t \ge 1/\alpha) \to 1$ for any $\alpha\in (0,1)$ if and only if $\E^Q[E_1]>1$. \end{proposition}